International River Committees

 • sediment management

-• hydrological forecasts and models
+• hydrological forecasting and modelling

-• comparison between methods and measuring equipment
+• comparison of methods and measuring equipment

-Creating synergies through co-operation
+Creating synergies through cooperation

 International Meuse Commission

-The main tasks of the IMC are:
+The main tasks of the IMC are to:

 The Committee meets once a year.
-The IMC has 5 permanent working groups and a few temporary project groups for the preparation.
+The IMC has 5 permanent working groups and some temporary project groups for preparation.
+The IMC formulates recommendations and takes decisions unanimously, has a rotating chairmanship and meets in three working languages (French, Dutch and German).

-International Scheldt River Committee
+International Scheldt River Commission

-With a total length of 350 km, the Scheldt river runs from northern France through Wallonia and Flanders to the city of Vlissingen in the Netherlands, where it meets the North Sea.
-The International Scheldt Commission is an intergovernmental body consisting of 6 Contracting Parties: France, Belgium, Wallonia, Flanders, Brussels capital region and the Netherlands.
-It strives for sustainable and integrated water management in the international Scheldt river basin district (Scheldt district).
+The International Scheldt Commission is an intergovernmental body made up of 6 contracting parties: France, Belgium, Wallonia, Flanders, the Brussels capital region and the Netherlands.
+It aims to achieve sustainable and integrated water management in the international Scheldt river basin district (Scheldt district).

-The Scheldt watershed includes all surface waters, both natural and artificial, groundwater and coastal waters of the Scheldt river basin, the basins of the Somme, the Aa and the Canche, the French northern polders, the Flemish polders to the Oosterschelde and the Grevelingenmeer in the Netherlands.
-The Dutch Ministry of Infrastructure and Water, Rijkswaterstaat and regional water authorities are active members of the International Scheldt Commission (ISC).
+The Scheldt basin includes all natural and artificial surface waters, groundwater and coastal waters of the Scheldt river basin, the basins of the Somme, the Aa and the Canche, the French northern polders, the Flemish polders up to the Oosterschelde and the Grevelingenmeer in the Netherlands.

 Flemish-Dutch Scheldt Commission